-VIII.
+VII.
 Other Information

-Accessible Format: Individuals with disabilities can obtain this document and a copy of the application package in an accessible format (e.g., braille, large print, audiotape, or compact disc) on request to the program contact person listed under For Further Information Contact in section VII of this notice.
+Accessible Format: Individuals with disabilities can obtain this document and a copy of the application package in an accessible format (e.g., braille, large print, audiotape, or compact disc) on request to the program contact person listed under FOR FURTHER INFORMATION CONTACT.

 Electronic Access to This Document: The official version of this document is the document published in the Federal Register.
-Free Internet access to the official edition of the Federal Register and the Code of Federal Regulations is available via the Federal Digital System at:

-www.gpo.gov/fdsys.
-At this site you can view this document, as well as all other documents of this Department published in the Federal Register, in text or PDF.
+You may access the official edition of the Federal Register and the Code of Federal Regulations at www.govinfo.gov.
+At this site you can view this document, as well as all other documents of this Department published in the Federal Register, in text or Portable Document Format (PDF).
 To use PDF you must have Adobe Acrobat Reader, which is available free at the site.

-You may also access documents of the Department published in the Federal Register by using the article search feature at: www.federalregister.gov.
-Specifically, through the advanced search feature at this site, you can limit your search to documents published by the Department.
-Dated:
+You may also access documents of the Department published in the Federal Register by using the article

-Margo Anderson,

-Acting Assistant Deputy Secretary for
+Frank T. Brogan, Assistant Secretary for Elementary and Secondary Education.

-Innovation and Improvement.